Apply

 Deans and Directors

-• will ensure that a SSA is conducted by Campus Security where violence has occurred or may be reasonably expected to occur within their areas of jurisdiction
+• ensure that a SSA is conducted by Protective Services where violence has occurred or may be reasonably expected to occur within their areas of jurisdiction

-• will ensure that violence prevention measures are implemented
+• ensure that violence prevention measures are implemented

 Supervisors/Managers

-• will assist employees and students who are subjected to acts of violence in seeking medical attention or psychological support.
+• recommend to employees and students who are subjected to acts of violence that they seek medical attention or psychological support.
 The supervisor/manager will document that the employee or student has been advised to seek appropriate support

-• will ensure applicable employees attend Violence Threat Risk Assessment (VTRA) training
+• ensure employees attend workplace violence prevention training

 Employees and Students

-• will work with local, provincial and federal authorities in managing violent incidents
+• work with local, provincial and federal authorities in managing violent incidents

-• will provide expertise in assisting academic and administrative departments in completing a SSA
+• provide expertise in assisting academic and administrative departments in completing a SSA

-• will analyze and report data related to incidences of violence, in cooperation with Health, Safety and Wellness
+• analyze and report data related to incidences of violence, in cooperation with Health and Safety

-• will regularly review and monitor the effectiveness of this policy
+• regularly review and monitor the effectiveness of this policy

-• will record and work with Campus Security on investigating the root cause of reported incidents of violence
+• record and work with Protective Services on investigating the root cause of reported incidents of violence

-• will analyze and report data related to incidences of violence, in cooperation with Campus Security
+• analyze and report data related to incidences of violence, in cooperation with Protective Services

-• will use the Emergency Notification System to enhance the U of R’s response to violent incidents
+• use the Emergency Notification System to enhance the U of R’s response to violent incidents

-• will participate as a member of EIT
+• participate as a member of EIT, as may be required

-• will regularly review and monitor the effectiveness of this policy
+• regularly review and monitor the effectiveness of this policy

 Consequences for Noncompliance